eugenetriguba/health-screenings-admin-menu/README.md

 ```
 npm run unit
 ```
 Using [electron-mocha](https://github.com/jprichardson/electron-mocha) test runner with the [Chai](http://chaijs.com/api/assert/) assertion library.
-You can put your spec files wherever you want within the `src` directory, just name them with the `.spec.js` extension.
+You should put your spec files in the `tests/unit` directory, just name them with the `.spec.js` extension.

 ## End to end

 ```
 npm run e2e
 ```
 Using [Mocha](https://mochajs.org/) and [Spectron](http://electron.atom.io/spectron/).
-This task will run all files in `e2e` directory with `.e2e.js` extension.
+This task will run all files in `tests/e2e` directory with `.e2e.js` extension.

 # Making a release